camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 Expect to soon have a solution in Camunda Platform 8 for most of the problems that listeners solve.
 Still, it might be good practice to use as few listeners as possible, and especially don’t use them for data mapping as described below.

-### Clean Delegates
+### Clean delegates

-Given Java Delegates and the workflow engine are embedded as a library, projects can do dirty hacks in their code.
+Given Java delegates and the workflow engine are embedded as a library, projects can do dirty hacks in their code.
 Casting to implementation classes?
 No problem.
 Using a ThreadLocal or trusting a specific transaction manager implementation?
 Yeah, possible.
-Calling complex Spring beans hidden behind a simple JUEL (Java Unified Expression Language) expression?
+Calling complex Spring beans hidden behind a simple Java Unified Expression Language (JUEL) expression?
 Well, you guessed it — doable!

-Those hacks are the real showstoppers for migration, as they simply cannot be migrated to Camunda Platform 8.
+Those hacks are the real showstoppers for migration, as they cannot be migrated to Camunda Platform 8.
 In fact, [Camunda Platform 8 increased isolation intentionally](https://blog.bernd-ruecker.com/moving-from-embedded-to-remote-workflow-engines-8472992cc371).

-Concentrate on what a Java Delegate is intended to do:
+Concentrate on what a Java delegate is intended to do:

 1. Read variables from the process and potentially manipulate or transform that data to be used by your business logic.
-2. Delegate to business logic — this is where Java Delegates got their name from.
+2. Delegate to business logic — this is where Java delegates got their name from.
 In a perfect world, you would simply issue a call to your business code in another Spring bean or remote service.
 3. Transform the results of that business logic into variables you write into the process.

-Here's an example of a good Java Delegate:
+Here's an example of a good Java delegate:

 ```java
 @Component